 Similarly to other SMPC methods, we assume that the solution to this problem can be modeled as a distribution \(p(\hat{\bm{U}}_t|\bm{x}_t)\).
 Furthermore, we assume that this distribution can be expressed as a product of two other distributions

-The first distribution \(p^o\) captures the dynamic aspect of the task and ensures optimality (i.e., the optimality distribution, Expert 1), while the second distribution, \(p^f\) represents the feasible area (i.e., the feasibility distribution, Expert 2).
+The first distribution, \(p^o\), captures the dynamic aspect of the task and ensures optimality (i.e., the optimality distribution, Expert 1), while the second distribution, \(p^f\), represents the feasible area (i.e., the feasibility distribution, Expert 2).

-\textbf{\textit{Expert 1}}: We can solve \eqref{eq:cost_function} using the MPPI method by incorporating the hard constraint as a soft constraint within the cost function.
+\textbf{\textit{Expert 1}}: We can solve \eqref{eq:cost_function} using the MPPI method by incorporating the constraint within the cost function.
 This approach enables the system to gradually converge to the feasible area, although it may lead to time-consuming iterations and the rejection of numerous samples due to high-cost values.
 This expert addresses the following problem: